hyosung11/Launch-School/Courses/journal.md

 07:00 I bit the bullet and clicked through to the JS109 Course.
 I'm ready to organize myself for the written assessment.

 07:09 Write out the methods in my own words.

+07:50 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+JS101 > Lesson 6 > Assignments 6 ~ 8
+   * [x] 2.
+Listen to the Huberman Lab Podcast Episode 32 | How to Control Your Sense of Pain & Pleasure
+   * [x] 3.
+Read *The Programmer's Brain* | Chapter 5: Reaching a deeper understanding of code

+2. What will you do today?
+   * [x] 1.
+Study Session with Alex
+   * [ ] 2.
+JS101 > Lesson 6 > Assignment 9
+   * [ ] 3.
+PEDAC Study Session
+   * [ ] 4.
+Read *The Programmer's Brain* | Chapter 5: Reaching a deeper understanding of code
+   * [ ] 5.
+Listen to the Huberman Lab Podcast Episode 32 | How to Control Your Sense of Pain & Pleasure

+3. Are there any blockers or impediments preventing you from doing your work?
+   * I made an appointment with Dr. Riotto to get treatment on my right hamstring.